Child Development Course (QQI Level 5)

-This QQI Level 5 Child Development module is one of the mandatory modules required for obtaining the Early Childhood Care and Education Certificate.
+This online QQI Level 5 Child Development course is one of the mandatory modules required for obtaining the Early Childhood Care and Education Certificate.

 On successful completion of this module learners will be equipped with knowledge, skill and competence relevant to the theory and practice of child development and learning within Early Childhood Care and Education (ECCE) settings.